Educational theory of apprenticeship

-The apprentice perspective is an educational theory of apprenticeship concerning the process of learning through physical integration into the practices associated with the subject, such as workplace training.
-By developing similar performance to other practitioners, an apprentice will come to understand the tacit (informally taught) duties of the position.
-In the process of creating this awareness, the learner also affect their environment; as they are accepted by master practitioners, their specific talents and contributions within the field are taken into account and integrated into the overall practice.
+The apprentice perspective is an educational theory of apprenticeship concerning the process of learning through active participation in the practices of the desired skills, such as during workplace training.
+By working with other practitioners, an apprentice can learn the duties and skills associated with the position without formal teaching.
+In the process of training, apprentices also have the chance to specialize; as they are supervised, their specific talents and contributions within the field are taken into account and integrated into the overall practice.

-The Apprenticeship Perspective can be used to teach procedures to students.
-For example, tying a shoe, building a fire, and taking blood can all use the Apprenticeship Perspective to teach students these skills.
-However, it can be used to develop master practitioners in fields that involve increased complexity, numerous webs of interaction, or shifting environments demanding constant attention.
-Driver education, flight training and sports training all use the Apprenticeship Perspective for learners to learn a specific skill.
+The apprenticeship perspective can be used to teach a wide variety of procedures to students: for example, tying shoelaces, building a fire, and taking blood.
+It can also be used to train master practitioners in fields involving high complexity, numerous webs of interaction, or shifting environments demanding constant attention: for example, drivers' education, flight training, or sports training.

 Definition

-Apprenticeship learning has several formal definitions.
-Here are the most popular definitions:
+Apprenticeship learning has several formal definitions, including the following: